ngmor/unitree_camera/README.md

 #### Arguments
 - `camera` - Which camera to publish images from.
 Options are ['head_front', 'head_bottom', 'body_left', 'body_right']
+- `fps` - The frame rate of the camera (fps).
+Should not exceed the FPS set in the YAML file.
 - `enable_raw` - Enable publishing of raw frames.
 - `enable_rect` - Enable publishing of rectified frames.
 - `enable_depth` - Enable publishing of depth frames.